 Long Nguyen, born 1988, joined the Institute for Computational Design and Construction (ICD) as a Research Associate in October 2014.
 His academic background is in Computer Science, with an emphasis in 3D Computer Graphics.
-He holds a Bachelor degree in Computer Science from Cambridge University and a Master degree with Distinction in Computer Graphics and Virtual Environment from University College London (UCL).
+Long graduated with a Bachelor degree in Computer Science from University of Cambridge in 2010 and a Master degree with Distinction in Computer Graphics and Virtual Environment from University College London (UCL) in 2011.

 As a computer scientist with several years working with the architecture community, Long has developed a deep interest in computational design.
-He believes this relatively young field has great potential for exciting and practical applications in the design and building industry.
-Long’s current research at the ICD primarily focuses on evolutionary methods as exploratory design tools.
-He also has a great passion for teaching programming, algorithms, mathematics and computational design thinking, especially to architecture students and practitioners.
+His current activities at the ICD includes research in computational geometries, digital form findings, digital/robotic fabrication, plugin development for Rhino/Grasshopper and Autodesk Dynamo.
+He also have a great passion for teaching programming, algorithms, mathematics and computational design thinking, especially to architecture students and practitioners.